 Old Dunstan Road is a 4x4 track located in the Otago Region in the South Island of New Zealand.

 Is the Old Dunstan Road paved?

-The weather on this zone is harsh and highly unpredictable.
-A sudden drop in the temperature, even in summer, can trigger winter-like conditions.
+The road, also known as The Dunstan Trail, ranges from a sealed road to a graveled track.
+In wet conditions, parts of the trail are unrideable because of sticky mud.
+Much of the route is only suitable for four-wheel drive vehicles.
 The road is sealed at the start and turns to gravel after 9.2km.
 It then varies between gravel, clay and bare rock.
 It is rutted in places, slippery when wet, dusty when dry and can be closed in winter by snow and ice.
 There is no shelter from the weather, which can change quickly, and it is bitterly cold in a southerly.
 Because of the fragile environment, vehicles and mountain bikes must keep to the track.

 How long is Old Dunstan Road?

 It’s 46.1 km (28.64 miles) long, running south-north from New Zealand 87 State Highway, at Clarks Junction to Upper Taieri-Paerau Road.
 The road was part of the original route called the Mountain Road taken by hardy people seeking their goldrush fortunes in the early 1860s, to travel from Dunedin to the goldfields in Central Otago.